-- blue carbon ecosystems in future Nationally Determined Contributions (NDCs).
-Subject to definition by Contracting Parties on how this support will advance contributions to the SPAW Protocol; - Development/Enhancement of national and/or regional data bases and information management platforms including preparation for the next Report on the State of Nearshore Marine Habitats in the Wider Caribbean Region; - Exploring development of new multifocal area projects which consider nature, climate change, biodiversity, ecosystems, and socio-economic issues including from the Global Environment Facility (GEF). - c) Support implementation of existing Memoranda of Cooperation (MoCs)/Understandings (MoUs) and of collaborative arrangements with relevant MEAs and initiatives: CBD, CMS, CRFM, Ramsar, IAC, SSC etc. - d) Develop new partnerships to strengthen the work of the SPAW objectives and address thematic /emerging issues such as: - Greater integration of activities related to Ocean Acidification (OA) through e.g. collaboration with the OA Task Team; - New or existing Invasive Species in accordance with regional needs; - Deep sea mining; - Improved response coordination, information sharing and strategic guidance between countries throughout the region on how to better control and manage the brown algae Sargassum influx; - Subject to the adoption of France's proposal on Sargassum (UNEP(DEPI)/CAR WG.43/INF.37) at SPAW STAC10 and SPAW COP12, mandate the SPAW Sargassum Working Group to carry out tasks together with the Contracting Parties including a sargassum work programme with the objective to improve the involvement of the Cartagena Convention in regional coordination and action. - e) Continue implementation of the SPAW Protocol and development of its supporting regional subprogramme through: - Formulation of the Work Plan and Budget for the 2025-2026 biennium; - Convening and servicing the SPAW STAC10 and COP12 in 2023; - Promotion of the SPAW Protocol through presentations at relevant fora, communication with Governments; and - Enhancing public awareness at different levels and through appropriate channels to engage and support additional Parties and improve implementation of SPAW objectives under the subprogramme. - f) Continue fundraising with relevant Governments, donors and organizations, including exploring the feasibility of additional fundraising options.
+- Greater integration of Blue Economy approaches under SPAW and links to the Kunming-Montreal GBF; - Upon request, provide information about SPAW and its work to the Intergovernmental Conference on an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
+Further direction to be provided by Contracting Parties during SPAW STAC10, SPAW COP12 and IGM20/COP17; - Support Contracting Parties, where relevant, in their regional approach to include or enhance actions for blue carbon ecosystems in future Nationally Determined Contributions (NDCs).
+Subject to definition by Contracting Parties on how this support will advance contributions to the SPAW Protocol; - Development/Enhancement of national and/or regional databases and information management platforms including preparation for the next Report on the State of Nearshore Marine Habitats in the Wider Caribbean Region; - Exploring development of new multifocal area projects which consider nature, climate change, biodiversity, ecosystems, and socio-economic issues including from the Global Environment Facility (GEF). - c) Support implementation of existing Memoranda of Cooperation (MoCs)/Understandings (MoUs) and of collaborative arrangements with relevant MEAs and initiatives: CBD, CMS, CRFM, Ramsar, IAC, SSC etc. - d) Develop new partnerships to strengthen the work of the SPAW objectives and address thematic /emerging issues such as: - Greater integration of activities related to Ocean Acidification (OA) through e.g. collaboration with the Ocean Acidification Community of Practice under the Global Ocean Acidification Observing network (GOA-ON) and communication with the regional sub-commission of the Intergovernmental Oceanographic Commission (IOCARIBE) regarding any potential future work on ocean acidification, including sharing announcements of related funding calls for the region; - New or existing Invasive Species in accordance with regional needs; - With regard to the issue of Deep Seabed Mining and potential implications for Contracting Parties, Contracting Parties and the Secretariat are encouraged to share relevant information about the SPAW Protocol through the existing mechanisms for the ongoing International Seabed Authority negotiations; - Cooperation on Sargassum influx with relevant regional and global initiatives to study the causes and promote synergies and solutions; - Strengthen links with civil society including through a potential establishment of a Consortium (UNEP(DEPI)/CAR\WG.43/CRP.1) in support of the SPAW sub-programme recognising the contribution of non-governmental organizations to the implementation of the Convention and SPAW Protocol. - e) Continue implementation of the SPAW Protocol and development of its supporting regional subprogramme through: - Formulation of the Work Plan and Budget for the 2025-2026 biennium; - Convening and servicing the SPAW STAC10 and COP12 in 2023; - Promotion of the SPAW Protocol through presentations at relevant fora, communication with Governments; and - Enhancing public awareness at different levels and through appropriate channels to engage and support additional Parties and improve implementation of SPAW objectives under the subprogramme. - f) Continue fundraising with relevant Governments, donors and organizations, including exploring the feasibility of additional fundraising options. - 11.
+A project entitled "Strengthening Regional Ocean governance through enhanced area-based management and marine protected areas including in areas beyond national jurisdiction" that will be funded by the French Facility for Global Environment (FFEM) is in the preparation phase.
+The project will contribute to strengthening regional ocean governance through effective collaboration and coordination between different RSCAPs and various sectoral organizations (e.g., fisheries and biodiversity organisations).
+The provisional schedule of work is for a period of 8 months from September 2023 to April 2024.